fluree/docs.flur.ee/src/content/0.10.0/api/hosted-endpoints/hosted-examples.md

 ### `/api/dbs`

-To view all the databases attached to a particular account, you can either send the following as a GET request or a POST request with an empty body.
+To view all the ledger attached to a particular account, you can either send the following as a GET request or a POST request with an empty body.

 ```all
 Action: POST or GET